Sign up to our Newsletter

 Learn how to give yourself constructive feedback and apply it to future study sessions.
 Keeping an LSAT study journal outlining your study habits, strengths, and weaknesses might help you stay on track!

-Build Endurance and Precision With Timed Practice Tests
+9. Build Endurance and Precision With Timed Practice Tests

-Last but not least, it is of utmost importance to build precision and endurance throughout your LSAT self-study.
+Last but not least, it is of utmost importance to build precision and endurance throughout your studying.
 Once you start getting the hang of the LSAT material with untimed practice tests, you’ll have to learn how to answer these questions quickly and precisely; you won’t be afforded the same amount of time on test day.

 Incorporate timed practice tests throughout your study schedule to make sure you’re simultaneously building and reinforcing your knowledge and understanding of the LSAT content.